-Founded in 1973, Poznań Human Rights Centre is the key center of expertise on human rights in Poland.
+Founded in 1973, the Poznań Human Rights Centre is Poland’s primary centre of expertise on human rights.

-- universal and European human rights protection systems, with special focus on the UN system, as well as Council of Europe and the European Union’s systems,
+- Universal and European systems of human rights protection, particularly the UN’s system, as well as the systems of the Council of Europe and the European Union.

-- rule of law and human rights standards in CoE,
+- The rule of law and human rights standards in the Council of Europe.

-- transitional justice and democratization in comparative perspective.
+- Comparative perspectives on transitional justice and democratisation.

-- impact of UN human rights bodies on the European Court of Human Rights,
+- The impact of UN human rights bodies on the European Court of Human Rights.

 International research cooperation

-- Council of Europe Directorate General Human Rights and Rule of Law in (Strasbourg, France)
+- The Council of Europe’s Directorate-General for Human Rights and the Rule of Law (Strasbourg, France).

-- The Netherlands Institute of Human Rights (SIM) – Utrecht University (Utrecht, the Netherlands)
+- The Netherlands Institute of Human Rights, Utrecht University (Utrecht, the Netherlands).

 Membership in international research and educational networks

-- European Inter-University Centre for Human Rights Centre for Human Rights & Democratisation (EIUC)
+- European Inter-University Centre for Human Rights and Democratisation (EIUC).

-- European Master s Degree in Human Rights & Democratisation (E.MA)
+- European Master’s Degree Programme in Human Rights and Democratisation (EMA).

 Summer Course on the International Protection of Human Rights

-Since 1992, Poznań Human Rights Center organizes annual summer course for lawyers, researchers, NGO staffers, journalists, young professionals and students.
-The lectures and workshops are conducted by professors universities in Poland and abroad as well as UN, CoE and OSCE experts.
+Since 1992, the Poznań Human Rights Centre has organised an annual summer course for lawyers, researchers, NGO staffers, journalists, young professionals and students.
+The lectures and workshops are conducted by professors from universities in Poland and abroad as well as by UN, CoE and OSCE experts.
 Learn more.